traceless

 traceless: A non-marking alternative to the plastic problem

-Dr Anne Lamp’s research results could revolutionise the market for bioplastics: Her developed material is compostable after a few weeks, can be eaten and produced at a competitive price in the future.
+Thehe research findings of Dr. Anne Lamp could revolutionize the market for bioplastics: The material she has developed is compostable after a few weeks, can be eaten and can be produced at a competitive price in the future.

-In the middle of the Bachelor’s phase, Anne Lamp had a crisis of purpose: What am I doing here?!
-What can you do with a degree in process engineering that makes sense, apart from operating columns and producing pesticides?
-“This profession does not exactly contribute to protecting the environment.
-The opposite is rather the case.
-I’ve always been close to nature and environmentally conscious, but that didn’t fit with my career prospects.
-So I started looking for a positive approach: That’s how I came across Cradle To Cradle (C2C) and started looking into circular products and production processes.
-Later, during my doctorate, I then geared my research towards the biological cycle and started looking for alternative materials,” explains the now doctoral researcher.
-Born in Hamburg, she has been active in the Cradle to Cradle NGO for six years, including as founder and leader of the Hamburg regional group.
+In the middle of her bachelor’s degree, Anne Lamp had a crisis of purpose: What am I doing here?
+What good can you do with a degree in process engineering, apart from operating columns and producing pesticides?
+“This profession doesn’t exactly help to protect the environment.
+In fact, the opposite is true.
+I’ve always been close to nature and environmentally aware, but that didn’t fit in with my career prospects.
+So I went on a search to find a positive approach: That’s how I came across Cradle To Cradle (C2C) and started looking into recyclable products and production processes.
+Later, during my doctorate, I focused my research on the biological cycle and started looking for alternative materials,” explains the researcher, who now holds a doctorate.
+Born in Hamburg, she has been active in the Cradle to Cradle NGO for six years and was the founder and leader of the Hamburg regional group, among other things.
 She is also involved in the NGO’s educational work as a C2C trainer.
-These voluntary activities are a matter of honour for Anne.
+These voluntary activities are a matter of honor for Anne.

 The vexed environmental problem

-Since 1950, plastic produced according to the linear production approach (cradle to grave) has been significantly damaging the environment in various ways.
-85 percent of the plastics ever produced worldwide still lie in landfills or are increasingly polluting the oceans.
-In particular, single-use products, which often cannot be reprocessed even in countries with a functioning recycling system because they are not recyclable, threaten our environment and accelerate climate change.
-This is why, for example, so-called ‘single-use plastics’ will be banned in the EU from 2021.
+Since 1950, plastic produced according to the linear production approach (cradle to grave) has been significantly damaging the environment in various forms.
+85 percent of the plastic ever produced worldwide continues to end up in landfills or is increasingly polluting the oceans.
+Disposable products in particular, which often cannot be reprocessed even in countries with a functioning recycling system because they are not recyclable, threaten our environment and accelerate climate change.
+This is why, for example, single-use plastics will be banned in the EU from 2021.

-At the Institute of Environmental Engineering and Energy Economics (IUE) at the Hamburg University of Technology, Anne is therefore researching environmentally friendly production processes for the manufacture of alternative materials for all those products that can easily end up in the environment.
-Her declared goal is to stop plastic pollution.
+At the Institute for Environmental Technology and Energy Economics (IUE) at Hamburg University of Technology, Anne is therefore researching environmentally friendly production processes for manufacturing alternative materials for all those products that can easily end up in the environment.
+Her declared aim is to stop plastic pollution.

 The potential solution

-Anne Lamp did her doctorate in the field of recovering valuable materials from agricultural residues.
-In parallel, she developed a process for a new, compostable material: “This is how my training as a process engineer and my voluntary work with C2C flowed into each other.
-That’s how traceless came into being.
-All of a sudden, these six years of voluntary work paid off all the more: the network I built up, the mindset of developing products for the biological or technical cycle through their design alone.
-I have benefited a lot from this experience.”
+Anne Lamp completed her doctorate in the field of recovering recyclable materials from agricultural waste.
+At the same time, she developed a process for a new, compostable material: “This is how my training as a process engineer and my voluntary work at C2C came together.
+The result was traceless.
+All of a sudden, these six years of voluntary work paid off all the more: the network I built up, the mindset of developing products for the biological or technical cycle through their design.
+I have benefited greatly from this experience.”

-With new inventions and developments, people often ask how disruptive they are.
-Anne Lamp has developed an unprecedented process to produce a new material that can be used as a plastic substitute.
-The technology she has developed makes it possible to produce a new material from agricultural industry residues that can be used to make a film, a dimensionally stable material and coatings.
-These are 100 per cent bio-based, do not compete with food production, do not require plasticisers or other additives that are harmful to the environment or health, and are compostable at home.
-The new material has mechanical, barrier and storage-stability properties comparable to those of conventional plastic films and rigid plastics: “All kinds of products that end up in the environment far too often, such as to-go products or food packaging, can be replaced by these compostable materials.
+When it comes to new inventions and developments, people often ask how disruptive they are.
+Anne Lamp has developed an unprecedented process for producing a new material that can be used as a plastic substitute.
+The technology she has developed makes it possible to produce a new material from agricultural waste, from which a film, a dimensionally stable material and coatings can be obtained.
+These are 100% bio-based, do not compete with food production, do not require any plasticizers or other additives that are harmful to the environment or health and can be composted at home.
+The new material has mechanical, barrier and storage stability properties that are comparable to those of conventional plastic films and rigid plastics: “All kinds of products that end up in the environment far too often, such as to-go products or food packaging, can be replaced by these compostable materials.
 Of course, the aim is not to throw these products carelessly into the environment.
 But if they end up there, our materials do not pollute the environment,” explains the researcher.
-So her substitute product already has good properties, but sometimes still needs to be optimised so that they work for the respective application: “I did my doctorate as a scientist at a research institute for five years.
+Her replacement product therefore already has good properties, but sometimes still needs to be optimized so that it works for the respective application: “I spent five years as a scientist at a research institute.
 This is one of the most critical professions there is.
-On top of that, I’m a woman, so we’re even a bit more critical,” Anne explains with a laugh, explaining her natural scepticism.
+On top of that, I’m a woman, so we’re even more critical,” Anne laughs, explaining her natural skepticism.

-But the question is also where we want to go with the material.
-In many areas, such as packaging or straws, her substitute material can already shine.
-However, according to Anne, we are still a long way from a machine-proof coffee cup that later decomposes itself: “Depending on the application, various requirements must be guaranteed, such as heat stability, UV stability, water resistance, etc. – and at the same time we want to maintain degradability.
-The material that fulfils all requirements and is compostable at the same time does not yet exist.
-We cannot expect a material that can be put in the dishwasher at 100 degrees and then degrade in the home compost within 2 weeks.
-But our material doesn’t have to be able to do that either, because there are other good solutions for that from the technical cycle, such as the reusable coffee cup.
-The applicability of traceless focuses on products that are short-lived and that unfortunately often end up in the environment today.”
+But the question is also where we want to go with the material: In many areas, such as packaging or straws, her substitute material could already shine.
+However, according to Anne, we are still a long way from a machine-safe coffee cup that later decomposes itself: “Depending on the application, various requirements must be guaranteed, such as heat stability, UV stability, water resistance, etc. – and at the same time we want to maintain degradability.
+The material that meets all requirements and is compostable at the same time does not yet exist.
+We can’t expect a material that you put in the dishwasher at 100 degrees and then degrades in the home compost within two weeks.
+But our material doesn’t have to be able to do that either, because there are other good solutions from the technical cycle, such as the reusable coffee cup.
+The applicability of traceless focuses on products that are short-lived and unfortunately often end up in the environment today.”

 Inspiration from the start-up culture